mbsantiago/whombat/back/docs/developer_guide/quickstart.md

 just install
 ```

-These instructions ensure you have the necessary tools and dependencies to kickstart Whombat development on your local machine.
+These instructions ensure you have the necessary tools and dependencies to start local Whombat development.

 ### Running the Development Servers